RyanEricLamb/data-engineering-bus-tracker/README.md

 <p align="center"><img src="app_demo.png"></p>

 ## Overview
-A demo data engineering project covering the key steps in going from raw data to a live web app.
-Uses UK Open Bus data to calculate late buses in realtime for any selected region.
+A demo data engineering project covering the key steps to go from raw data to a live web app.
+Uses UK Open Bus Data to calculate late buses in real-time for any selected region.

 ### What is covered
 - Creating and managing cloud resources with Terraform.